timarney/react-faq/pages/intro.md

 ---
 ## Notable
 <div class="notable">
- 🔥 <a href="https://storybooks.js.org">React Storybook</a>  UI development environment for your React components.
+ 🔥 <a href="https://5minreact.audio">5 minutes of React podcast</a> Podcast about React hot topics and JavaScript ecosystem.
 </div>